roscoe81/enviro-monitor/Config/Config_README.md

 "enable_receive_data_from_homemanager": Enables reception of mqtt Home Automation Data if set to true.
 Allows the use of external temp/hum and air pressure sensors, otherwise set to false

-"enable_indoor_outdoor_functionality": Enables an Indoor and an Outdoor Enviro Monitor in the same household to communicate with each other via mqtt messages when set to true, otherwise set to false
+"enable_indoor_outdoor_functionality": Enables an Indoor and an Outdoor Enviro Monitor in the same household to communicate with each other via mqtt messages or to capture outdoor Luftdaten or Adafruit IO sensor data when set to true, otherwise set to false

+"outdoor_source_type": Sets the type of outdoor sensor when indoor_outdoor_functionality is enabled.
+Set to "Enviro", "Luftdaten" or "Adafruit IO"

+"outdoor_source_id": Sets the sensor id when using Luftdaten or Adafruit IO to capture outdoor readings.
+Format is {"Climate": id, "PM": id} for Luftdaten or {"User Name": "<aio_user_name>", "Key": "<aio_key>", "Household Name": "<aio_household_name>"} for Adafruit IO

 "mqtt_broker_name": Sets the host name of the mqtt broker if mqtt messages are used for Home Automation and/or indoor/outdoor functionality.
 Set to “” if no mqtt messaging is required

+"mqtt_user_name": Allows the option to set an mqtt user name

+"mqtt_password": Allows the option to set an mqtt password

 "enable_luftdaten": Set to true to send data to Luftdaten, otherwise set to false